nsandholtz/lpl/README.md

 ## Description of Plots

-While the full details for each metric shown in this demo are contained in the paper, below we've provided a list of high-level definitions for each metric plotted in this demo.
+While we recommend that users read our paper to understand the full details for each metric shown in this demo, we've provided a list of high-level definitions for reference.

 - **Rank Plots:** Show ranks of FG% (Field Goal %) and FGA (Field Goal Attempts) for each region of the court for all 5 players of a given lineup code.
 FG% is calculated as the percentage of shots that player X made.
 FGA rate is the number of shot attempts per 36 minutes by player X